 Bitcoin exchanges also often allow uses to store cryptocurrency, although if security is a priority, you'll want to store your virtual wealth in a non-custodial Bitcoin wallet, over which you have total control.

 Before diving in head first, you'll need to be aware of what to look for when it comes to the best Bitcoin exchange for your specific needs.

 A good place to start is the selection of cryptocurrencies supported by the exchange.
-With many altcoins in circulation beyond just Bitcoin, you'll need to decide which to invest in.
-Popular alternatives include, Ethereum, Litecoin, XRP, Cardano and more.
+With many altcoins in circulation beyond just Bitcoin, you'll need to decide which to purchase.
+Popular alternatives include, Ethereum, Litecoin, XRP, Cardano, Dogecoin and more.

 Additionally, it's worth paying close attention to the fees levied.
 While all Bitcoin exchanges charge transaction fees, it is obviously best to find one with the lowest costs.
 In some cases, however, low fees come at the expense of other important attributes and features.

 It’s also important to remember that cryptocurrency is a particularly volatile asset class, prone to huge swings in value.
 For anyone purchasing cryptocurrency for the first time, a sensible rule is never to invest more than you can afford to lose.

 Based in the US, Coinbase is one of the biggest fully-regulated cryptocurrency exchanges.
 Since launching in 2012, Coinbase is said to have facilitated transactions worth more than $455 billion and its 40 million verified users hold over $90 billion worth of assets on the platform.

 Coinbase allows you to buy and sell Bitcoin, as well as over two dozen other cryptocurrencies.
 It also supports several fiat currencies, including the British Pound, US Dollar, the Euro and more.